Roof Maintenance Tips

 Working on or around a roof can be dangerous.
 Use good common sense when working around hazardous areas.
 Always wear and use approved safety equipment.
 Use extreme caution when working on roofs or slippery surfaces, around power lines, ladders and equipment.
 It is recommended that you hire a professional to perform any roof services.

 Homeowners, When To Do Your Roof Inspection and What To Do

-Wear suitable footwear.
-Tennis shoes with good support will provide traction and will minimize damage to the roofing material.
+Homeowners, be sure to wear suitable footwear.
+Tennis shoes with good support will not only provide traction but will also minimize damage to the roofing material.
 Steel toed tennis shoes are available that will offer protection against items being dropped on your feet.

-Clean Gutters and Downspouts
+How to Clean Roof Gutters and Downspouts

 Remove debris (branches, pine needles, leaves, etc.) from all areas of the roof.
 Take special care to clean the valleys.
 Leaving debris on the roof retains moisture and encourages decay.
 This accumulation could also block the run-off rainwater, which then could result in leaks.
 When using a stiff broom or brush, be careful not to damage the roofing material.
 A leaf blower can also help blow away leaves and light debris from the roof.

-Make Needed Repairs
+Homeowners, Make Needed Roof Repairs